Weava/Intro-To-Angular.js/README.md

 ##### Others
 There are many other elements to angular that, for the sake of simplicity, I will not get into.
 I tried to get what I felt were the most fundamental elements of Angular within this project to minimize confusion.
 These other elements deserve just as much attention, and I highly recommend heading over to the [Angular docs](https://docs.angularjs.org/guide) for more information on these other elements.

+## Further Reading

+[John Papa's Angular 1.x Style Guide](https://github.com/johnpapa/angular-styleguide/blob/master/a1/README.md) - A great guide for writing readable and testable Angular code, as well as establishing a good looking style guide.

+[John Papa's ngDemos](https://github.com/johnpapa/ng-demos/tree/master/quickstart) - Github repository for demonstrating John Papa's style guide with a small and simple angular application.

+[The Angular Docs](https://docs.angularjs.org/guide) - The main documentation for Angular, made by Google.

+[You Don't Know JS](https://github.com/getify/You-Dont-Know-JS) - You Don't Know JS is a fantastic book series based on learning the fundamentals, and eventually more advanced topics, of JavaScript.
+While not strictly about Angular, these books will help build a better understanding of the language that Angular is built upon.

+[RxJS Github Repo](https://github.com/Reactive-Extensions/RxJS) - Reactive Extensions are a great library that is built into Angular.
+While no examples exist within this project, I recommend reading up on RxJS, as it can make data composition and flow much simpler.